 The Green comprises a grassed area bordered on all sides by a variety of trees, notably some venerable Horse Chestnuts.

-Facilities include a sports pavilion, 2 football pitches, cricket square, childrens play area, and a boules pitch.
+Facilities include a sports pavilion, a football pitch, cricket square, childrens play area, and a boules pitch.
 In addition tennis and bowling are catered for in an area south of the Green.

 The Green is a venue for a number of events such as occasional funfairs and a very popular Village Fete and Donkey Derby held every August Bank Holiday.
 In 2012 the Green hosted a special event for the Queen's Golden Jubilee and later on large crowds witnessed the Olympic Flame passing through the village.

 In earlier times the pond on Godstone Green was used as a horse-pond with a sloping bank down which the wagoners drove their horses.
 To-day the pond has a brick surround and a central island.
 Although fed solely by surface drainage, it attracts a variety of bird life and is a much-loved feature.
 In periods of drought the water can get quite low and unfortunately there is little that can be done about this.

 A rope making business used to operate on the Green until the beginning of the 20th Century and until recent times the old Rope Walk could still be seen faintly.

 Councillors encourage the use of the Green.

 It is there for the public to enjoy and for the use of Community Events.